Tariq-Hommadi/Django-Apis/README.md

 # Elham-s-Task`

+> You can use postman to implement the following requests

+> The Apis in App folder (view)

 > 1- admin api, enduser apis all imlemented

 > 2- for admin api **(Api/admin)** there is post and get, post to add new task for each user and get to filter the tasks you can send the request as follow: